 Who is Larry Kudlow, Trump's top economic aide?

-Economic analyst Larry Kudlow accepted President Trump’s offer of White House National Economic Council director, Fox News has learned.
+Economic analyst Larry Kudlow has accepted President Trump’s offer to become White House National Economic Council director, Fox News has learned.

 Kudlow, a 70-year-old conservative commentator, is replacing Gary Cohn who resigned earlier in March.
 He told The Associated Press that while he opposes tariffs, he is still “in accord” with Trump’s policies.